kadena-community/kadena.js/packages/apps/graph/README.md

 ## Getting started

+If you are not familiar yet with GraphQL, we recommend to first read the [official documentation](https://graphql.org/learn/) on what it is and how it works.

-The GraphQL server creates a readonly GraphQL endpoint that retrieves data from a Chainweb node and a [chainweb-data](https://github.com/kadena-io/chainweb-data) PostgreSQL database.
+This GraphQL server creates a readonly GraphQL endpoint that retrieves data from a Chainweb node and a [chainweb-data](https://github.com/kadena-io/chainweb-data) PostgreSQL database.
 The Chainweb node is used to execute pact queries to, for uses such as retrieving account balances.
 The PostgreSQL database is used to read data such as blocks, transactions, and events.
 By default, the GraphQL server points to a local devnet instance.

 Prequisites: